 But don’t despair!
 For all the companies out there using the Green Revolution to line their pockets while still selling harmful products, there are others truly doing the right thing.
 Two companies making 100% biodegradable, 100% compostable, 100% natural material yoga mats are Basically Perfect and Jade Yoga.

 Another truly eco-friendly brand is Basically Perfect.
 The arrogant brand name may be a turn off for some, but it’s a truthful product description.
 I ordered this mat because I wanted one that would grip when I need to find stability but also one I could slide on when working on my floating tristasana.
 This mat not only performs well but also gets lots of questions and compliments, with many people asking to touch it!
 I love sharing that it’s made of 100% natural rubber and cork (both renewable resources, no trees were cut down in the making of these mats!) and is 100% biodegradable/compostable at the end of its life.
 As far as packaging, it was nearly perfect.
 In the pictures, it’s shown with only the paper wrap to keep it rolled up, but when I received mine from Amazon it was wrapped in plastic film.
 So, very nearly perfect according to my zero waste/no new plastic standards.
 Their other products are cork blocks and mat slings made from an organic hemp organic cotton blend.
 Cork and hemp are also naturally antibacterial, requiring fewer cleaning materials!
 So besides the plastic wrap on the mat, Basically Perfect uses 100% natural and renewable materials to make their products that support your practice.
+I get so many compliments on this mat and would recommend it to yogis of all levels.

 So there ARE options!
 There are many other companies using only cork and natural rubber for their yoga products.
 But after all my research and comparison shopping, these two were the right choice for me, meeting my requirements of only natural materials.
 I hope this deconstruction of how companies greenwash their products just to increase sales helps you take a closer look at things when making the switch to more eco-conscious and earth-friendly items.
 Don’t be afraid to ask questions if the information isn’t readily available and think critically when reading terms like “biodegradable,” “eco-friendly,” “eco-conscious,” and “environmentally friendly” and dig a little deeper to find out what they actually mean.
 I only use these terms when referring to things that can turn back into dirt and become part of the earth again.
 But as this post has demonstrated, this is NOT how most commercial entities use these terms.
 They use them to $ell.
 So do your research and don’t get “sold” on something.